bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cotlar.md

 * In fact, when the university situation changed dramatically in 1956, Mischa and his collaborators were asked to join university faculties all over the country.
 * After DIC was closed, Cotlar was appointed Professor of Mathematics at the School of Sciences of the Universidad de Buenos Aires in 1957.
 * Cotlar resigned, along with 400 other academics, and after a short stay in Montevideo, was appointed to Rutgers University in the United States in 1967.
-* In the following year Cotlar and his wife Yanny both returned to Argentina.
 * Cotlar was appointed as professor at the Universidad de la Plata, where his friend and colleague Rodolfo Ricabarra also joined the faculty.
 * Cotlar left and was appointed to the Central University of Venezuela in Caracas.
 * The influence of Mischa is reflected in the attitude and work capacity of this group, which is beginning to be recognized beyond our borders.